Posts

 When I joined the company and landed on Vampire: The Masquerade - Justice, I was surprised to learn that baking the lighting for a single level took most of a day.
 This was before we switched to GPU bakes, but even for CPU Lightmass it felt painfully slow.

-Image from Johanna Petterson.During the investigation, MapBuildData stood out.
+Image from Johanna Petterson.When investigating the reason for this, I noticed that MapBuildData stood out.
 It was huge, eating disk space and VRAM.

 -